anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol described in {{RFC8995}}
 provides a solution for a secure zero-touch (automated) bootstrap of new (unconfigured) devices.
-In the context of BRSKI, new devices, called "Pledges", are equipped with a factory-installed Initial Device Identifier (IDevID) (see {{ieee802-1AR}}), and are enrolled into a network.
+In the context of BRSKI, new devices, called "Pledges", are equipped with a factory-installed Initial Device Identifier (IDevID) {{ieee802-1AR}}, and are enrolled into a network.
 BRSKI makes use of Enrollment over Secure Transport (EST) {{RFC7030}}
-with {{RFC8366bis}} vouchers to securely enroll devices.
-A Registrar provides the security anchor of the network to which a Pledge enrolls.
+with {{RFC8366bis}} signed vouchers to securely enroll devices.
+A Registrar provides the trust anchor of the network domain to which a Pledge enrolls.

+{{cBRSKI}} defines a version of BRSKI that is suitable for constrained nodes ({{RFC7228}}) and for operation on constrained networks ({{RFC7228}}) including Low-Power and Lossy Networks (LLN) {{RFC7102}}.
+It uses Constrained Application Protocol (CoAP) {{RFC7252}} messages secured by  Datagram Transport Layer Security (DTLS) {{RFC9147}} to implement the BRSKI functions defined by {{RFC8995}}.

-In this document, BRSKI is extended such that a Pledge can connect to a Registrar via a constrained Join Proxy.
+In this document, cBRSKI is extended such that a cBRSKI Pledge can connect to a Registrar via a constrained Join Proxy.
 In particular, this solution is intended to support 6LoWPAN mesh networks as described in {{RFC4944}}.
-However, 6TiSCH networks are not in scope since these use CoJP {{RFC9031}} mechanism already.
+6TiSCH networks are not in scope since these use CoJP {{RFC9031}} mechanism already.

-The Join Proxy as specified in this document is one of the Join Proxy options referred to in {{RFC8995}} section 2.5.2 as future work.
+The Join Proxy as specified in this document is one of the Join Proxy options referred to in {{Section 2.5.2 of RFC8995}} as future work.

-A complete specification of the terminology is pointed at in {{Terminology}}.

-The specified solutions in {{RFC8995}} and {{RFC7030}} are based on POST or GET requests to the EST resources (`/cacerts`, `/simpleenroll`, `/simplereenroll`, `/serverkeygen`, and `/csrattrs`), and the brski resources (`/requestvoucher`, `/voucher_status`, and `/enrollstatus`).
-These requests use https and may be too large (in terms of code space or bandwidth required for constrained devices).
-Constrained devices, which may be part of challenged networks {{RFC7228}}, typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.

-CoAP can be run with the Datagram Transport Layer Security (DTLS) {{RFC9147}} as a security protocol for authenticity and confidentiality of the messages.
-This is known as the "coaps" scheme.
-A constrained version of EST, using CoAP and DTLS, is described in {{RFC9148}}.

-{{cBRSKI}} extends {{RFC9148}} with BRSKI artifacts such as voucher, request voucher, and the protocol extensions for constrained Pledges that use CoAP.
+However, in IP networks that require node authentication, such as those using {{RFC4944}}, data to and from the Pledge will not be IP routable over the mesh network until it is authenticated to the network.
+A new Pledge can initially only use a link-local IPv6 address to communicate with a mesh neighbor {{RFC6775}} until it receives the necessary network configuration parameters.

+Before it can receive these parameters, the Pledge needs to be authenticated and authorized for onboarding onto the network.
+This is done in cBRSKI through an end-to-end encrypted DTLS session with a domain Registrar.

-However, in networks that require authentication, such as those using {{RFC4944}}, the Pledge will not be IP routable over the mesh network until it is authenticated to the mesh network.
-A new Pledge can only initially use a link-local IPv6 address to communicate with a mesh neighbor [RFC6775] until it receives the necessary network configuration parameters.
-The Pledge receives these configuration parameters from the Registrar.
-When the Registrar is not a direct neighbor of the Registrar but several hops away, the Pledge discovers a neighbor that is operating the constrained Join Proxy, which forwards DTLS protected messages between Pledge and Registrar.
+When this Registrar is not a direct (link-local) neighbor of the Pledge but several hops away, the Pledge needs to discover a link-local neighbor that is operating as a constrained Join Proxy, which will help to forward the DTLS messages of the session between Pledge and Registrar.

-The constrained Join Proxy must be enrolled previously such that the message from constrained Join Proxy to Registrar can be routed over one or more hops.
+Because the Join Proxy is a regular network node that has already been onboarded onto the network, it can send IP datagrams to the Registrar which are then routed over one or more hops over the mesh network -- and potentially over other IP networks too, before reaching the Registrar.

-An enrolled Pledge can act as constrained Join Proxy between other Pledges and the enrolling Registrar.
+Once a Pledge has enrolled onto the network in this manner, it can be itself configured as a constrained Join Proxy and in this role it can help other Pledges perform the cBRSKI onboarding process.

-Two modes of the constrained Join Proxy are specified:
+Two modes of operation for a constrained Join Proxy are specified:

-1. A stateful Join Proxy that locally stores UDP connection state:
+1. A stateful Join Proxy that locally stores UDP connection state per Pledge.
-IP addresses (link-local with interface and non-link-local and UDP port-numbers) during the connection.

-2. A stateless Join Proxy where the connection state is replaced by a new proxy header in the UDP messages between constrained Join Proxy and Registrar.
+2. A stateless Join Proxy that does not locally store UDP connection state, but stores it in the header of a message that is exchanged between the Join Proxy and the Registrar.

-This document is very much inspired by text published earlier in {{I-D.kumar-dice-dtls-relay}}.
-{{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a constrained Join Proxy.
-{{RFC8995}} adopted only the Circuit Proxy method (1), leaving the other methods as future work.

-Similar to the difference between storing and non-storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward the return packet to the pledge.
+Similar to the difference between storing and non-storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward return UDP packets from the Registrar back to the Pledge.
-In the stateful method, the
-return forward state is stored in the Join Proxy.
-In the stateless method, the return forward state is stored in the network.

 # Terminology          {#Terminology}